-The goal of this fellowship is to provide training that facilitates the maturation of diagnostic and therapeutic clinical skills necessary to practice comprehensive ophthalmic plastic and reconstructive surgery in accordance with the standards set forth by the American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS) and the Accreditation Council for Graduate Student Medical Education (ACGME).
+The goal of this fellowship is to provide training that facilitates the maturation of diagnostic and therapeutic clinical skills necessary to practice comprehensive ophthalmic plastic and reconstructive surgery in accordance with the standards set forth by the Accreditation Council for Graduate Student Medical Education (ACGME).
 This includes the refinement of interpersonal, academic, and investigational skills as well as interdisciplinary collaborations that advance the field of ophthalmic plastic and reconstructive surgery.

-The faculty of the fellowship include Jennifer A. Sivak-Callcott, M.D., John Nguyen, M.D., Bradley Thuro, M.D., and John Linberg, M.D.
-Dr. Sivak is the Director of the WVU Fellowship Program and Ophthalmic Plastic and Reconstructive Surgery Service.
+The faculty of the fellowship include John Nguyen, M.D., Bradley Thuro, M.D., John Linberg, M.D., and Ira Vidor, M.D.
+Dr. Nguyen is the Director of the WVU Fellowship Program and Ophthalmic Plastic and Reconstructive Surgery Service.
 As part of the comprehensive approach to training, experience with associated subspecialties occurs throughout the fellowship; faculty for these are listed in the handbook.

 During training the Fellow is required to learn medical knowledge of established and evolving biomedical, clinical, epidemiological, and social-behavioral sciences, and apply this knowledge to patient care.
 In general this includes being familiar with the latest developments in oculoplastic surgery, understanding the biologic, metastatic behavior, and clinical presentation, evaluation, and management of tumors and disease (including trauma) in the orbit, eyelid, and conjunctiva, in both children and adults, understanding the pathophysiologic mechanisms, presentations, evaluation, and management of lacrimal disorders, understanding and managing the aesthetic nature of oculoplastic surgery and how it relates to the rest of the face, and learning the aspects of the surgical procedures detailed in the specific goals and objectives section.
 The fellow must participate in all activities that help facilitate the development of this medical knowledge including lectures, grand rounds, journal club, pathology slide review, national meeting presentation and attendance, and scholarly activity.
-The fellow is required to produce two scholarly works per year of training (peer-reviewed publication or book chapter submission).
+The fellow is required to produce two scholarly works per year of training (peer-reviewed publication or book chapter submission) with Dr. Nguyen as a co-author.
 The fellow must submit at least one abstract to each of the following meetings, Spring ASOPRS in the first year of Fellowship, Spring and Fall ASOPRS in the second year of fellowship.
-The fellow is required to complete a thesis for submission to ASOPRS by May 1st of the second year of fellowship.
 The fellow is to participate in cadaver dissection courses as arranged by the Program Director.